VarunChopra11/stock-margin/README.md

 2. Configure environment variables by creating a .env file and providing your API access token.

+3. Run the scripts:
+     ```
+       from calculate_margin_and_premium import calculate_margin_and_premium
+       from get_option_chain import getOptionchain

 ## Environment Variables Example:
+   Create an .env file in the project root with the following structure:

        UPSTOX_ACCESS_TOKEN=your_access_token_here

+## Dependencies:
+   All dependencies are listed in requirements.txt.
+Key libraries include:

+   *  requests: For API requests.
+   *  pandas: For data manipulation.
+   *  xlwings: For exporting data to Excel.